tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 hosted on Google Cloud.
 You'll be able to visualize the results of each run, and view the lineage of the created artifacts.

+!!! abstract "Key Term"
-Key Term: A TFX pipeline is a Directed Acyclic Graph, or "DAG".
+    A TFX pipeline is a Directed Acyclic Graph, or "DAG".
 We will often refer to pipelines as DAGs.

 You'll follow a typical ML development process, starting by examining the dataset, and ending up with a complete working pipeline.
 Along the way you'll explore ways to debug and update your pipeline, and measure performance.

+!!!
+Note
-Note: Completing this tutorial may take 45-60 minutes.
+    Completing this tutorial may take 45-60 minutes.

 ### Chicago Taxi Dataset